7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 // Declare a module with several implementations of Greeter
 // but in different environments

-val TwoImplsModule = new ModuleDef {
+def TwoImplsModule = new ModuleDef {
   make[Greeter].tagged(Style.Normal)
     .from[PrintGreeter]